xjaox/Basic-Sales-System/README.md

 # Basic-Sales-System
-It's an application to manage the sale process in the store.
+It's an application to manage the sale process in the store developed in 2010.
 Was developed using the PHP language and MySql Database.

 ## Layout